bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 * Fork/Clone this project into a directory on your machine.
 * `cd` into your forked local copy.
 * notice there is a `package.json` file included.
 We have included all of the dev-dependencies that you'll need to build your project.
-* run `npm install` to download all the dependancies you need for this project.
+* run `npm install` to download all the dependencies you need for this project.
-* run `npm run watch` to start your tests in **watch mode**.
-This command will listen for changes as you work through the problems and save your `challenges.js` file.
-As soon as you hit save after writing some changes, the linter will run, and the tests will run as well.
-* As soon as you have a test passing, `commit` your changes to your fork so we can see an active commit stream.
+* run `npm test` to start your tests in.
+* Keep an active log of your changes by `commiting` and `pushing` often.
+* Write all of your tests in the `server.test.js` file.
+This is where you're going to be doing your API mocking/testing.
-* Once you're done with all the tests, push your commits to your fork and submit a Pull-Request
+* Once you're done writing all the tests, push your commits to your fork and submit a Pull-Request

 ## Project Description